The Origin of the Albany Firefighters Museum

 More information on this and other events at PAST EVENTS.

 The history of firefighting in the City of Albany is more than just firefighting equipment, apparatus and facilities - it has and will always be the history of the men and women who use those tools and risk their lives to help others.

-Since 1870, 44 Albany firefighters have lost their lives in the performance of their duties.
+Since 1870, at least 44 Albany firefighters have directly lost their lives in the performance of their duties.
 Two bronze plaques located at AFD Headquarters at 26 Broad St, commemorate their service.